 In these courses, degree candidates learn the best practices for psychological research and how to measure outcomes.
 This course is especially common in programs that require a dissertation or other research project.

 Substance abuse affects different populations in various ways.
 These courses help students understand how cultural differences should inform a patient’s addiction treatment plan.

 Addiction Programs for Complex Cases:

-Because a doctorate is the terminal degree in substance abuse, graduates from these programs are prepared to treat people with especially complex cases.
+Because a doctorate in substance abuse treatment is the terminal degree its field, graduates from these programs are prepared to treat people with especially complex cases.
 This course teaches degree candidates how to help such patients.

 Careers with a Doctorate in Addiction and Recovery

 Students with a doctorate in addiction and recovery have many career options.
-Those desiring to teach the next generation of counselors and psychiatrists can become postsecondary teachers.
+Those who desire to teach the next generation of counselors and psychiatrists can become postsecondary teachers.
 Learners who attend psychiatric-focused programs can complete residencies and become psychiatric physicians.
 Furthermore, degree candidates focused on counseling can become psychologists.

-These professionals work in colleges and universities to train emerging psychology professionals, working as professors and dissertation directors.
-They are often expected to conduct research about treatment plans as well.
+These professionals are professors and dissertation directors who train emerging psychology professionals at universities and colleges.
+They are often expected to conduct treatment plan research.

 - Median Annual Salary: $76,000